 “ 10 million” in Competition Law → Merger = Acquisition Price

 In “Seymour: Maybe I Was Wrong About Legal Wearables” I realized why wearables would be especially significant for legal professionals: mobility.
-I belief legal counsels, like physicians, would travel from client to client with little or no time to pause and do stationary PC work.
+I believe legal counsels, like physicians, would travel from client to client with little or no time to pause and do stationary PC work.
 However, pride prevented me from reducing DESH to a mundane calendar app.
-I needed it to be this intelligent decision making machine.
+I needed it to be this intelligent decision-making machine.